LiyingCheng95/EntityDescriptionGeneration/sockeye/data/ENT-DESC dataset/README.md

 This step finally results in a dataset consisting of more than 110k entity-text pairs with 3 million triples in the KG.

 ## Data Preprocessing
 We need to convert the dataset into multi graphs for training.

-For details please refer to the [paper](https://arxiv.org/pdf/2004.14813.pdf).
+`xxx-entities.txt` shows all the input entities before exploring the knowledge graph.

+The input triples are in `xxx-triples.txt`.
+To convert these data into multi-graphs, just simply run `convert_multi_graph.py`.
+Then you will get `xxx.amr`, `xxx.grh`, `xxx.amrgrh` as the input files for the model.
+`xxx.amr` shows all the nodes in the multi-graph structure.
+`xxx.grh` shows all the relations connecting all nodes in the multi-graph structure.
+`xxx.amrgrh` shows the combination of the above two files.

+The output texts are in `xxx_surface.pp.txt`.

+`edge_vocab.json` shows the indices of different edges.

-The preprocessed dataset is saved under current directory.
+The preprocessed dataset is saved under current directory. `xxx` refers to `train/dev/test`.
 Note, due to the dataset size, training files are saved as `.zip`.

+For more details, please refer to the [paper](https://arxiv.org/pdf/2004.14813.pdf).

 ## Citation
 ```